-- H.2.c.1.
-The Oncology Residency Training Committee will consist of at least five members. - H.2.c.2.
+H.2.c.1.
+The Oncology Residency Training Committee will consist of at least five members.

+H.2.c.2.
 The candidate's credentials will be evaluated and rated by the reviewers as "acceptable" or "unacceptable."
 The reviewer will record his/her evaluation on a standard form which will be retained by the College.
-The comments will be compiled by the Chair of the Residency Training Committee and sent to each unsuccessful candidate. - H.2.c.3.
-The ACVIM Office will notify the candidate of the acceptance or rejection of his/her credentials by February 15 following the October 1 deadline for submission of the credentials.
+The comments will be compiled by the Chair of the Residency Training Committee and sent by the ACVIM office to each unsuccessful candidate.

+H.2.c.3.
+The ACVIM Office will notify the candidate of the acceptance or rejection of his/her credentials by March 1 following the October 1 deadline for submission of the credentials.